munroe1786/munroe1786.github.io/_posts/2019-07-31-working_towards_a_better_life.markdown

 My work consisted of processing orders and pricing requests for very complicated window and door systems.
 It was the type of work that only a few people there understood and most people didn't want to understand it.
 I didn't think it was that difficult, but I am very stubborn and may have just insisted on understanding a bit more that most of my coworkers.

 I think working in that office is where I first started thinking about a career in coding.
-I was always the one in the family to handle technological items.
-My dad would get us a new vcr and I would be the one to hook it up and program it (yes, I'm giving my age away here).

 When I worked for the giant corporation, I worked on several different data entry systems.
 I know I was working with the consumer side and that they were configured for my ease whenever possible, but I would catch glimpses behind the scenes once in a while if things did not go right.
 It made me wonder about all the work that went into those systems and how it was a type of magic that made them work.
 I thought it would be interesting to learn what I could about that magic and apply it to a new career and in turn enjoy a better life.